CSCD01/team_04-project/deliverable/4/testing.md

 xerrors = np.array([0.1] * 6)
 yerrors = np.array([0.1] * 6)

-# Change the first x error bar to be nan and the second to be inf
+# Change the first x errorbar to be nan and the second to be inf
 xerrors[0] = np.nan
 xerrors[1] = np.inf

-# Change the fourth y error bar to be inf and the fifth to be nan
+# Change the fourth y errorbar to be inf and the fifth to be nan
 yerrors[3] = np.inf
 yerrors[4] = np.nan

-# Set the first xerror bar to be upper limit aand the second one low limit
+# Set the first x errorbar to be upper limit aand the second one low limit
 xuplims = np.array([1, 0, 0, 0, 0, 0], dtype=bool)
 xlolims = np.array([0, 1, 0, 0, 0, 0], dtype=bool)

-# Set the fourth yerror bar to be upper limit aand the fifth one low limit
+# Set the fourth y errorbar to be upper limit aand the fifth one low limit
 uplims = np.array([0, 0, 0, 1, 0, 0], dtype=bool)
 lolims = np.array([0, 0, 0, 0, 1, 0], dtype=bool)

 # Initializs a figure
 plt.figure()

-# Plots error bars and correspondent limits in the line and color them purple
+# Plots errorbars and the corresponding limits in the line and color them purple
 plt.errorbar(x, y, xerr=xerrors, yerr=yerrors, xlolims=xlolims, xuplims=xuplims, lolims=lolims, uplims=uplims, ecolor='purple',nan_repr='symbol', inf_repr='symbol'))

 # Display the graph